Sam-Scheding/yass/README.md

 </div>
 ```

-## Best Practises
+## Best Practices

 For simplicity, the examples in this readme have written Yass inline in the HTML, however, this is not recommended for any code that is intended to scale.
-The implementation details for best practise will change depending on your stack, but it is generally recommended to pull your Yass styles out to a separate file and import them.
+The implementation details for best practice will change depending on your stack, but it is generally recommended to pull your Yass styles out to a separate file and import them.
 For example:

 `styles.js`
 ```js